Pensioner income

 The data only covers private households.

 Percentages are given to the nearest whole number.
 Income is rounded to the nearest pound.
 Population sizes are rounded to the nearest 100,000.
-This means some figures may not add up.
+This means some figures may not add up to the totals shown.

 Not included in the data